-Upon successful completion of this Certificate of Proficiency, students will be able to:
+Upon successful completion of this Certificate of Proficiency, students will be trained to:

 - 1. Perform basic computer programming.

 - 2. Design a web page.

-- 3. Perform visual basic programming.

-- 4. Set up a basic local area network.
+- 3. Set up a basic local area network.

-- 5. Design and manage a database.
+- 4. Design and manage a database.

+- 5. Take the A+ Certification Exam

+- 6. Take the CISCO CCENT Certification Exam